nfisher23/nickolasfisher.com/content/blog/How-to-Configure-Rest-Assured-to-Record-the-Latency-of-Every-Request-In-a-Custom-Way.md

 Sample code associated with this post can be found [on Github](https://github.com/nfisher23/examples-testing-stuff).

 [Rest Assured](https://github.com/rest-assured/rest-assured/wiki/Usage) is a library that makes it easy to write api based automated tests in java.
 Recently I needed to find a way to record the latency of each request as well as some metadata about it \[request path, method, things of that nature\].
-I found a nice way to do this with [rest assured filters](https://github.com/rest-assured/rest-assured/wiki/Usage#filters), and I&#39;m going to share that with you in this article.
+I found a nice way to do this with [rest assured filters](https://github.com/rest-assured/rest-assured/wiki/Usage#filters), and I'm going to share that with you in this article.

 You can get this started by bootstrapping a maven project: